microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/Deployment/docs/ArchitectureDescription.md

 **4 User Accesses the Output Documents**

-After the document is available in SharePoint, user Samuel gets a notification in Teams from a custom copilot.
-At this point, Samuel can view the document by clicking a hyperlink from Teams or he can choose to chat with the copilot to get insights about the generated document.
+After the document is available in SharePoint, the user (Sustainability Manager or Head of Extra-Financial Reporting or Chief Sustainability Officer, who has been added to the teams channel) gets a notification in Teams from a custom copilot.
+At this point, the user can view the document by clicking a hyperlink from Teams or he can choose to chat with the copilot to get insights about the generated document.

 > **Note:** If you do not have access to an environment where you can deploy and set up the Power Apps Client and Copilot Studio, you can optionally deploy and test only the **Services in Azure** portion of this architecture.
 You can write your own clients to utilize the REST APIs.
 For additional information, please review  [ArchitectureDescriptionServices.md](./ArchitectureDescriptionServices.md).